ankitmodi/ankitmodi.github.io/about.md

 I'm Ankit Modi - currently residing in Mumbai, India.

 My professional interests lie at the junction of healthcare and technology.
-At present, I'm working at [Qure.ai](https://qure.ai/) to integrate AI seamlessly with radiology.
+Presently, I'm working at [Qure.ai](https://qure.ai/) to integrate AI seamlessly with radiology.
 I have worked on health & fitness based mobile apps before.

 My hobbies include reading, writing, cricket, football & music - in that order.